-Secondary data get searched by someone else, and people can find this on government archives, past researchers, and online platforms.
+Secondary data get searched by someone else, and people can find this on government archives, past researchers, and online platforms that offer cheap dissertation writing services.
 It is easy to unearth since you will not need to do the collection of data by yourself.
 You should get more careful with this type of data since its accuracy is always in question.

 Big Data is complex and does not get used at either graduate or undergraduate levels.
 It is high in volume, has a wide variety of information, and has a high velocity of processing.
 People need intense training to get their hands on big data.

 When faced with a research project, you can choose between using the qualitative, quantitative, or mixed-method.